datacarpentry/python-socialsci/episodes/10-aggregations.md

 >
 > > ## Solution
 > >
 > > 1.
-We know from when we originally displayed the contents of the `df_SAFI` dataframe that there are 131 rows in it.
+We know from when we originally displayed the contents of the `df_SAFI` Dataframe that there are 131 rows in it.
 This matches the value for the `B_no_membrs` count.
 The count for `E19_period_use` however is only 92.
 If you look at the values in the `E19_period_use` column using
 > >
 > > ~~~
 > > df_SAFI['E19_period_use']
 > > ~~~
 > > {: .language-python}
 > >
 > > you will see that there are several `NaN` values.
-They also occurred when we used `describe()` on the full dataframe. `NaN` stands for Not a Number, ie. the value is missing.
+They also occurred when we used `describe()` on the full Dataframe. `NaN` stands for Not a Number, ie. the value is missing.
 There are only 92 non-missing values and this is what is reported by the `count()` method.
 This value is also used in the calculation of the mean and std values.
 > >
 > {: .solution}
 {: .challenge}

 ## Dealing with missing values

-We can find out how many variables in our dataframe contains any `NaN` values with the code
+We can find out how many variables in our Dataframe contains any `NaN` values with the code

 ~~~
 df_SAFI.isnull().sum()